-REMEMBER: The disposition fee may be waived if you lease or buy another new GM vehicle or choose to purchase your current leased vehicle.
-The disposition fee covers the cost of preparing the vehicle for resale if you simply choose to turn it in.
+Pro tip: The disposition fee may be waived if you buy or lease a new GM vehicle or purchase your current leased vehicle.
+The fee covers the cost of preparing the vehicle for resale if you choose to turn it in.

-Buying a new car might be the right fit for those wanting freedom.
-Whether in the form of customization or simply driving as many miles as you need, buying is great for those who prefer a multitude of possibilities.
+Buying a new car might be the right fit for those wanting more freedom.
+Whether in the form of customization or not having mileage limits, buying is great for those who prefer a number of possibilities.
 Plus, buying a car gives you the option to get a return on your investment and trade in your vehicle when you’re ready to upgrade.

-Remember to factor in the other financial aspects when planning to buy.
-Maintenance and upkeep for your vehicle should be included in your estimated overall cost when determining how much car you can afford.
+Remember to factor in the other financial aspects when planning to buy, like maintenance and upkeep, when estimating overall cost and determining how much car you can afford.

 If going the new route isn’t necessarily your desired option, buying a certified pre-owned vehicle might be the right choice.
 You get the experience of having a car that’s new to you while still staying within your budget.